-The 8th course may be chosen from among a list of approved electives which are offered at the SALISES or other Departments of the University of the West Indies, St. Augustine Campus.
-The choice of the elective course is to be done in consultation with the Supervisor and Director and must be approved by the Director.
-Students enrolled in the Social and Demographic Statistics specialisation are encouraged to do 'SALI 6024 Demographic Techniques II' (Semester II) as their option.
-Those enrolled in the Survey Research specialisation are encouraged to do 'SALI 6023 Monitoring and Evaluation' (Semester II).
+The 8th course may be chosen from among a list of electives which are offered by SALISES or other Departments of the University of the West Indies.
+The choice of the elective course is to be done in consultation with the Programme Coordinator and must be approved by the Director.

+For learners wishing to specialize in Survey Research, it is recommended that they should read SALI6023-Monitoring and Evaluation (Semester II) as their elective.